The Epic Mountain Survival Guide

 - Two-sided file

 - RemGrit saw

 - Dedicated sheath with malice clip

 Phil’s Pick :

 I use the Fallkiniven, which is one of the strongest, sharpest and safest stainless-steel knives in production.
 It is designed to withstand all the stresses applied by the human hand, which means that it is virtually indestructible.
 It assumes, however, that you are careful with the knife and that it is used as intended, namely as a sharp precision tool.
+If you want to learn about the other types of steel knives available, take a look at the Best Steel for Knives: A Guide to Finding The Right Blade Materials.
 I prefer the plastic or Kydex sheath rather than a leather sheath as I’m usually in a cold, wet, environment so I don’t need to dry out the leather sheath.

 For longer treks – and as an emergency contingency for shorter hikes – it’s important to have a means of purifying water.
 You should consider different systems depending on where you are going and for how long.
 Boiling water is a basic method for making water potable by killing microbes and viruses that may be present but the sensitivity of different micro-organisms to heat varies so different alternative methods on the market.